Living with Hoarding

 The residents in a hoarder home are breathing air contaminated with feces and harmful chemicals.
 This can lead to respiratory problems and a decline in their health over time.

 Some hoarder homes have unusable toilets, lice on bedding, chewed-through electrical wires from rats, rotting food, and flea and rodent infestation.
-All of these will lead to health problem not only for the hoarder but everyone living in the home.
+All of these will lead to health problems not only for the hoarder but everyone living in the home.

 Many people living in hoarder houses suffer from poor health because of the hoarding conditions inside the homes.